 If my website has been compromised and is now unsafe, what can I do?

-We offer advice for webmasters whose sites have been hacked here.
-It’s best to register your site at Google Webmaster Tools in advance of any problems so that we can notify you promptly and provide more information about the problems we find.
+We offer advice for website owners whose sites have been hacked here.
+It’s best to register your site at Google Search Console in advance of any problems so that we can notify you promptly and provide more information about the problems we find.

 What if I don’t think my site is infected?

 How do I report a website that is unsafe?

 If my AS shows up on the list of malware distributors, what can I do?